tranjack288/CSE-112-Project/workplandocs/workplan.md

 1. **DONE**
     1. [Implement page to list and modify potential noodle ingredients](https://github.com/tranjack288/CSE-112-Project/issues/6):
     2. [Implement page to pick one noodle from suggested](https://github.com/tranjack288/CSE-112-Project/issues/25): need to combine with the layout.
 Essentially just a copy paste.
+Was combined with [this](https://github.com/tranjack288/CSE-112-Project/issues/6)

 ## Plan for next week: